Priocnemis monachus: Taxonomy

 The holotype of this species was collected by Joseph Dalton Hooker, and is in the Banks collection of the British Museum of Natural History.
 It is one of a number of species named but not described by Adam White, and intended to appear in the series Voyage of the Erebus and Terror, but not in fact being published there.
 In error, Frederick Smith in 1855 attributed the species to White, but Smith's listing of it as Pompilus monachus in his Catalogue of hymenopterous insects in the British Museum is the first published description.
 In the years following its description, the species has been placed in the genera Pompilus, Salius, Trichocurgus, and Chirodamus, but in Anthony Harris's 1987 revision of New Zealand pompilids he assigned it to Priocnemis, subgenus Trichocurgus.

 Name

 This species is known as the black hunting wasp or large black hunting wasp in English, and in Māori as ngaro wīwī (written "ngaro wiwi", without macrons, in older sources).
 Ngaro is a generic Māori word for fly or wasp, and wīwī conveys walking to distant places (as in the phrase ki wīwī ki wāwā for going walkabout).
+This name is used for all the New Zealand hunting wasps in the families Eumenidae, Pompilidae, and Sphecidae, such as Pison spinolae and Tachysphex nigerrimus.